Pakistan to Australia: 5 cool destinations - 1 not so cool is written by Jens Skovgaard Andersen.

 It bears the stamp of, and it is a melting pot of ethnicities with its own neighborhoods in the medieval city, and most of all it is just a really nice city to explore.
 The price level is very 'poor-digging', and I enjoy being able to eat well , drink even better and enjoy life in one of Europe's many hearts.

-It has been more than a handful of visits, and when a new direct route opens from Copenhagen in the spring, I will leave again; I cant help it.
+It has become more than a handful of visits, and when it becomes possible to travel to Lviv again, I will go once more; I cant help it.

 Bubbles: Copenhagen - adventure right on your doorstep